Arnavadi19/DR-classifier/README.md

 # Diabetic Retinopathy Binary Classification

-A production-ready deep learning pipeline for binary classification of Diabetic Retinopathy (DR) fundus images using PyTorch.
+A deep learning pipeline for binary classification of Diabetic Retinopathy (DR) fundus images using PyTorch.
 This system classifies retinal images into two clinically relevant categories:

 - **Negative**: No DR and Mild DR (non-referrable cases)
 - **Positive**: Moderate, Severe, and Proliferative DR (referrable cases requiring specialist evaluation)

 The project includes a complete machine learning workflow from training to deployment, featuring a FastAPI-based REST API for real-time inference.
+This project has been containerized and hosted on AWS ECR.

 ## Project Structure